 Health CenterThe Warner Arms Health Center is located on the first floor of Anderson Hall.
 The school’s doctor visits the infirmary on Mondays and Fridays, and a nurse is on duty at all times when school is in session.
 The school's nurses approve and record all medical appointments for both day and boarding students, and the nurses are responsible for dispensing all medication.

-The school employs an on-campus, full-time professional school counselor who is available to students, families, faculty and staff for the purpose of assisting with various emotional and social concerns that may arise.
+The school employs an on-campus, full-time professional school psychologist who is available to students, families, faculty and staff for the purpose of assisting with various emotional and social concerns that may arise.

-Short-term, individual counseling is provided by the school counselor and can be obtained by self-referral or through consultation with another community member.
-Should more extensive or longer-term counseling be needed, the school counselor coordinates the referral to an appropriate outside professional and arranges for transportation to the practitioner’s office.
+Short-term, individual counseling is provided by the school psychologist and can be obtained by self-referral or through consultation with another community member.
+Should more extensive or longer-term counseling be needed, the school psychologist coordinates the referral to an appropriate outside professional and arranges for transportation to the practitioner’s office.

 All new students receive an Apple laptop on Opening Day as part of the school's 1-to-1 laptop program.
 Student laptops are pre-loaded with Microsoft Office.
 Robust wireless access is available across campus for students, faculty members, alumni, and guests.
 Besides the school-issued laptops, students have access to an iMac computer lab in the Library.
 All dorm rooms are equipped with high-speed Internet connections and wifi access.
-IT support is in place for both PCs and Macs.
 SMART Boards are equipped in most classrooms.
 Apple TV devices support Airplay from teacher laptops and iPads.

 The Learning Center